-The Performance Incentive fee in respect of the 'K' Shares will only become payable if 'K' Shareholders:
+The Performance Incentive fee in respect of the 'J' Share pool will only become payable if 'J' Shareholders:

-- i) have the opportunity to receive Shareholder Proceeds of at least 100p per 'K' Share (excluding initial income tax relief); and - ii) achieve a tax-free Compound Return of at least 6% per annum (after allowing for income tax relief on the investment) (together the "Hurdles").
+- (i) have the opportunity to receive Shareholder proceeds of at least 104.17p per J Share (excluding initial income tax relief); and - (ii) achieve a tax-free Compound Return of at least 6% per annum (after allowing for income tax relief on investment) (together the "Hurdles").

-If the Hurdles are met, the Performance Incentive will be 20% of the aggregate excess on any amounts distributed by the Company in excess of 100p per 'K' Share (calculated before payment of the Performance Incentive).
-The Performance Incentive will only be paid to the extent that the Hurdles continue to be met, and will be subject to a maximum amount (over the period to when an exit is provided) equivalent to 7.5p per 'K' Share (based on the number of 'K' Shares in issue at the close of the Offer).
+104.17p is the assumed gross issue price per J Share based on an initial NAV of 100p and issue costs of 4%.
+If the Hurdles are met, the Performance Incentive will be 3.0p per J Share plus 20% of the funds available above 104.17p per J Share (before distribution to J Shareholders and the payment of the Performance Incentive).

+The Performance Incentive will only be paid to the extent that the Hurdles continue to be met and will be subject to a maximum amount (over the period to when an exit is provided in approximately six years) equivalent to 7.0p per J Share (based on the number of J Shares in issue at the close of the Offers).
+Investors choosing to retain rather than exit their investment after five years will be deemed to have received Shareholder Proceeds for the purposes of the calculation of the Performance Incentive.